s8pernova/web102_prework/README.md

-# WEB102 Prework - _Name of App Here_
+# WEB102 Prework - Sea Monster

-Submitted by: **Your Name Here**
+Submitted by: **Aidan H.**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **X** hours spent in total
+Time spent: **12** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

 - [x] The introduction section explains the background of the company and how many games remain unfunded.
-- [ ] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+- [x] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-- [ ] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+- [x] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
-- [ ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+- [x] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented:

 - [x] Add a hero image to the top of the page
+- [x] Add a footer with copyright information
+- [x] Stylize the event listener buttons using CSS
+- [x] Convert the pledges and goals in the game cards to a locale string

 ## Video Walkthrough